Skip to main content

 web-appProduct UIs and browser-facing appsuser-flows.md, ui-acceptance.md, browser-support.md

 If you cannot justify one of the specialized templates honestly, stay on generic.
-The point is clearer planning, not decorative metadata.
+The point is clearer planning, not decorative metadata. generic is also the lowest-friction cold-start option: it keeps pm, dev, and qa on manual runtimes until you opt into automation.

 Use a template at init time